-This 10 - 75 meter horizontal loop antenna is fed with 450 ohm ladder line running down into the ham shack via a gable end roof vent through the attic and down to a Palstar AT1500BAL balanced line antenna tuner.
+This 10 - 75 meter horizontal loop antenna is fed with 450-ohm ladder line running down into the ham shack via a gable end roof vent through the attic and down to a Palstar AT1500BAL balanced line antenna tuner in the shack.
 The above graphic depicts the overall layout of this loop cut to one full wavelength (270ft) on the lowest operating frequency (75 meters).
-The mean height of the loop above ground is about 60 ft.
+The mean height of the loop above ground is about 65 ft.

 Note: Hams employ various techniques for placing the halyards over the tops of trees.
-Many even "over-engineer" the process by adding spring tension devices, etc. K4QKY prefers to keep it simple by the use of 8lb colored (for best visibility) fishing line, a hefty sinker and a slingshot.
+Many even "over-engineer" the process by adding spring tension devices, etc. K4QKY prefers to keep it simple by the use of 6lb colored (for best visibility) stranded fishing line, a hefty sinker and a slingshot.
 Once the line has been launched over the tree, pullover lightweight nylon cord.
 Finally, attach the cord to the halyard and pull it over the tree.
 Alternatively, adjust each halyard to achieve the desired tension in the loop.

-Why feed a loop with balanced feed line?
+Why feed a loop with a balanced feed line?

 If you doubt the viability of feeding wire antennas like loops and dipoles with open wire line, read the following explanation courtesy of K5UA "Charles":